OneEleven: History

 Construction began in 2005 and continued through May 2008, when construction ceased on the original Waterview Tower, after the parking garage portion and most of the hotel floors had been completed.

 The first 26 floors of OneEleven were originally part of Waterview Tower, which was intended to be a 92-story luxury 1047 ft hotel and condominium; financial setbacks caused construction to halt in 2008.
 It was initially planned to have parking for guests and residents on floors 2 to 11, and a setback at the 29th floor would have held a rooftop garden and the amenities level for guests and residents.
 The remaining 30th through 88th floors were to have comprised 233 condominium and penthouse residences.
 Originally designed to be a concrete building; an exterior wall made of glass, granite and aluminum was designed to resemble a prism.

 In 2011, developer Related Midwest took an interest in the abandoned tower and conducted an engineering study of the property to determine if any of the existing structure was salvageable.
 The results of the study were favorable and it was decided to renovate and add on to the old tower.

 In 2012, 111 West Wacker Partners LLC, the new joint venture, proposed a completely new design that re-purposed the existing structure into a luxury rental tower to better suit the current real estate market.
 As a result, the building would no longer contain a hotel and condominiums, but contain 506 rental units, an expansive first-floor retail space, and 439 parking spaces.
 The new building, designed by Handel Architects, is substantially smaller in height, at 59 stories and 630 ft tall.

-In January 2015, about six months after its opening, developer Related sold the whole building for $328.225 million to Heitman.
+In January 2015, about six months after its opening, developer Related sold the whole building for $328.225 million to Heitman LLC.
 The average price of $651,000 per unit reportedly set a record for apartment buildings in Chicago.